KMKCODER/python-notes/Readme.md

 This repo may contain some errors.
 Therefore don't hesistate to raise and issue or create a pull request.

-Thank and make use of these notes
+Thank you and make use of these notes